AndyObtiva/glimmer-dsl-swt/README.md

 Available tasks are below (if you do not see any, please add `require 'glimmer/rake_task'` to Rakefile and rerun or run rake -T):

-Select a Glimmer task to run: (Press â†‘/â†“ arrow to move, Enter to select and letters to filter) â€£ glimmer list:gems:customshell[query]                       # List Glimmer custom shell gems available at rubygems.org (query is optional) [alt: list:gems:cs] glimmer list:gems:customwidget[query]                      # List Glimmer custom widget gems available at rubygems.org (query is optional) [alt: list:gems:cw] glimmer list:gems:dsl[query]                               # List Glimmer DSL gems available at rubygems.org (query is optional) glimmer package[type]                                      # Package app for distribution (generating config, jar, and native files) (type is optional)
+Select a Glimmer task to run: (Press ÃƒÂ¢Ã¢â‚¬Â Ã¢â‚¬Ëœ/ÃƒÂ¢Ã¢â‚¬Â Ã¢â‚¬Å“ arrow to move, Enter to select and letters to filter)
+ÃƒÂ¢Ã¢â€šÂ¬Ã‚Â£ glimmer list:gems:customshell[query]                       # List Glimmer custom shell gems available at rubygems.org (query is optional) [alt: list:gems:cs] glimmer list:gems:customwidget[query]                      # List Glimmer custom widget gems available at rubygems.org (query is optional) [alt: list:gems:cw] glimmer list:gems:dsl[query]                               # List Glimmer DSL gems available at rubygems.org (query is optional) glimmer package[type]                                      # Package app for distribution (generating config, jar, and native files) (type is optional)